rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 into `i`.
 Thus we can always conclude in such a case that `i` has type `T`, or "`i: T`".
-(For some types `T`, known as *copyable* `T` or "`T` implements `Copy`", the value will in fact be copied into `i` for such identifier patterns; but in general types are not copyable; either way, such bindings do mean that `i` has ownership of a value of type `T`.)
+(For some types `T`, known as *copyable* `T` or "`T` implements `Copy`", the value will in fact be copied into `i` for such identifier patterns.
+But in general types are not copyable; either way, such bindings do mean that `i` has ownership of a value of type `T`.)